Io-Sparks/RaspberryPiFoundationJobTest/IoWorkLog.md

 - **Enhanced Documentation:**
     - Created a `.env.example` file to make environment variable configuration clear.
     - Updated all documentation (`README.md` and files in `/gemini`) to reflect the new features, fixes, and a more accurate description of the simulation's rules.

+20/08

+Added better display output for the simulation

+checked the accuracy of the counts as they appear wrong to me.